-There are three extra dials, a two-way function lever, and several customisable buttons across the X100F.
+There are three extra dials, a two-way function lever, and several customizable buttons across the X100F.
 You can map basically any function to any of these.
-All this makes the camera extraordinarily customisable.
+All this makes the camera extraordinarily customizable.

 A special signature feature of the X100F is the hybrid optical-electronic viewfinder.
 Similarly to traditional rangefinder cameras, the optical viewfinder gives a shifted 35mm image.
 Its focus overlay is in sync with the focusing system, so you still know where the lens focuses.
 Parallax error is well-corrected.
 You only see a slight difference in perspective, but not in framing.

 But there’s a twist to this viewfinder.
 You can have a snippet of the digital live view appear in the corner, which gives another level of confidence in focusing.
 Or, you can completely hide the optical part, and use the electronic viewfinder for everything.
 Use the function lever on the front to do so.
 I’ve found the electronic viewfinder to be subpar to many new models.
-It took plenty of tweaking to be able to use it for accurately judging colours and exposure.
-At least it’s nice to have it, though.
-Of course, you can also use the back LCD.
+It took plenty of tweaking to be able to use it for accurately judging colors and

 This is one of the reasons why the X100 has been so popular among street photographers.
 There’s no need to ditch the optical viewfinder for the advantages of an electronic one, or vice versa.
 You can have both.